Federal Criminal Defense Firm Near You

 - ATF (Alcohol, Tobacco, and Firearms)

-If you've been accused of a federal crime is, you'll be arraigned and advised of your rights before a U.S. magistrate judge.
+If you've been accused of a federal crime, you'll be arraigned and advised of your rights before a U.S. magistrate judge.
 A U.S. District Court Judge will preside at the trial.
-The United States Constitution guarantees you the right to a speedy trial, and in federal court this typically means within 70 days.
+The United States Constitution guarantees you the right to a speedy trial, and in federal court, this typically means within 70 days.
 The time can be extended for a very complex case, however.
-Sentences are determined pursuant to the Federal Sentencing Guidelines.
+Federal court sentences are determined pursuant to the Federal Sentencing Guidelines.

 Legal Defense For Federal Criminal Charges In Colorado

-Steve Rodemer is a top-rated Colorado Springs criminal lawyer with years of experience defending a full range of federal and state crimes and an impressive record of success.
+Steve Rodemer is a top-rated federal criminal defense attorney in Colorado Springs, with years of experience defending a full range of federal and state crimes and an impressive record of success.
 He enjoys a superb reputation among legal colleagues, judges, and clients for his skill in and out of the courtroom and is considered a rising star in the Colorado legal community.
 Steve limits his practice to criminal defense.
 Because it is the only type of law he practices, he can devote his full attention to ensuring that his clients' rights are protected and advocating for the most favorable outcome for every client he accepts.

-Being charged with a federal crime can be frightening, because your future is at risk.
-But the right lawyer—one who has an intimate knowledge of federal law and procedure and the dedication to launch a vigorous, aggressive defense—can change dramatically your prospects for a favorable outcome.
+Being charged with a federal crime can be frightening because your future is at risk.
+But the right federal criminal defense lawyer—one who has an intimate knowledge of federal law and procedure and the dedication to launch a vigorous, aggressive defense—can dramatically increase your prospects for a favorable outcome.
 With so much at stake, the hiring of a top-notch federal criminal defense lawyer may be the most important decision you'll ever make.
-Call the Law Offices of Steven T. Rodemer as soon as you discover that you're under investigation and do not answer any questions unless he is present.
+If you're facing federal criminal charges in Colorado, call the Law Offices of Steven T. Rodemer near you, as soon as you discover that you're under investigation, and do not answer any questions unless he is present.
 Your initial consultation is free.